jonathanjthomas/PestDetect/README.md

 ### How to run the project
 Instruction to run the project locally:

-1. Clone the repository
-2. Navigate to the pest-detect-app directory
+1. Create an account in Expo (expo.dev)
+2. Install the EAS CLI: npm install --global eas-cli
+3. Run eas login , and enter your credentials
-3. Run `npm install` or `yarn install` to install the dependencies
+4. Run `npm install` ( yarn install if using yarn)
-4. Run `npm start` or `yarn start` to start the app
+5. Run `npm run start` ( yarn start if using yarn)
-5. Scan the QR code using the Expo go app on your phone or use an emulator
+6. Enter 's' to switch to the 'Expo Go' mode
+7. Download Expo from your phone's app store, and log in using the account created
+8. Scan the second QR Code generated in the Expo app.
+When prompted "How would you like to open this project", select "Expo Go"
+Note: Ensure you are signed into the same Expo account in both the app and your computer.
+Verify that your computer is connected to the Internet, ideally the same Wi-Fi network as your mobile device

 Instruction to deploy on Production:
 Prior to this eas will need to be Setup on the machine.
 Follow the instructions [here](https://docs.expo.dev/build/setup/) to configure eas.